anon-conference-submitter/hybrid-marl-aamas/README.md

-# Hybrid MARL - Neurips submission #6996
+# Hybrid MARL - AAMAS submission #239

 Hybrid MARL is an extension over the EPyMARL library.